Information and Registration

 - Commission on the Accreditation of Rehabilitation Facilities (CARF)

-Please Note: Laboratories and Acute Care Hospitals are not required to be administratively qualified, but are subject to licensure/certification requirements.
+Please Note: Laboratories are not required to be administratively qualified, but are subject to licensure/certification requirements.

 This step applies to those vendors that meet the "Full Procurement Agency" criteria listed above in Step 1.
-If you are an interested vendor and meet the criteria for an "Independent Practitioner", please proceed to Step 3.
+If you are an interested vendor and meet the criteria for an "Independent Practitioner", please proceed.

 - Vendors that are not nationally accredited must complete and submit an AOC Pre-Qualification Application to the AOC within 60 days of registering as an Interested Vendor.
 You may access the AOC Pre-Qualification Application in Portable Document Format (PDF) via the below link.
 Please save a copy of the document to your computer and proceed to Step 3 to complete the Interested Vendor Registration process.